JoelV1234/lecturevault/README.md

 ---

-## 💡 The Story Behind LectureVault
+## 💡 The Philosophy Behind LectureVault

-LectureVault started because I needed it.
-As a student with a disability, I found that existing tools didn't quite capture the specific relationship between lecture audio and the visual content on the board.
-I wanted a solution that didn't just record sound, but helped maintain the context of the entire lecture.
+As a student with a disability, I realized that audio recording alone isn't enough to fully "capture" a lecture.
+To truly understand a complex presentation, you need the visual context that the instructor is referencing in real-time.
+I built LectureVault to ensure that the digital presentation and the spoken word are unified into a single, cohesive record.

-*LectureVault is an independent project dedicated to making learning more organized, contextual, and accessible for everyone.*
+*LectureVault is an independent project dedicated to maximizing lecture comprehension through structured, synchronized content capture.*